ManticoreGamesInc/platform-documentation/src/references/events_hooks.md

 ### Movement

 The **Movement** hook is called when processing a player's movement.
-The parameters table contains a Vector3 named "direction", indicating the direction the player will move.
+The parameter's table contains a Vector3 named "direction", indicating the direction the player will move.
 For example, in a click to move game, the client script would detect mouse input and modify the players direction.

 See [Movement](../api/player.md#hooks) API for more information.

 ### Input

 The Input namespace contains hooks for responding to player input.
-For example, in a lot of games the ++escape++ key is used to open up a games menu.
-In **Core** the default behaviour is to open up the browse games page.
+For example, in a lot of games, the ++escape++ key is used to open up a game's menu.
+In **Core** the default behavior is to open up the browse games page.
 Using an **Input** hook, this can be changed.

-!!! tip "Players may press ++Shift++ + ++Esc++ to force the pause menu to open if the default behaviour has been changed for the ++escape++ key."
+!!! tip "Players may press ++Shift++ + ++Esc++ to force the pause menu to open if the default behavior has been changed for the ++escape++ key."

 See [Input](../api/input.md) API for more information.